HOW TO EXPERIENCE THE BATTLE OF HUCK’S DEFEAT REENACTMENT

 Planning Your Visit

 Admission is open to the public, with fees waived for members of the Carolinas Historical Society and children under three.
-Pre-registration is encouraged, though some walk-up tickets may be available.
-Note that parts of Historic Brattonsville Road will close during event hours to ensure visitor safety.
+Pre-registration is encouraged, though limited walk-up tickets may be available.
+Visitors should also note that portions of Historic Brattonsville Road will close during event hours for safety.

 Why Attend?